VisionArchic/gpt-wrapped/README.md

 ---

-Made with ❤️ for curious minds who want to understand their AI interactions
+Made with ❤️ for curious minds by a curious mind who want to understand their AI interactions